angkec/angkec/_posts/2016-12-31-Couch-Prod-Setup.md

 ### General Concept:
  - A Python Flask based server acts as a CouchDB front to receive all sync requests, authenticate them via token and username provided in the HTTP Headers, then use requests to query the actual CouchDB.
  - The actual CouchDB is hosted on an EC2 instance, behind an NGINX proxy.
 NGINX is there to provide client side SSL Authentication so only the Python Flask server will have access.
- - The client CouchDB can set arbitrary headers, making perfect for Flask's token based authentication.
+ - The client CouchDB can set arbitrary headers, making it perfect for Flask's token based authentication.

 ### Setup Details:
 #### Python Flask: